ripunjaysingh88/ML_Models_from_Scratch/README.md

-# Building Ml models from scratch using python and numpy.
+# Building ML models from scratch using python and numpy.